Palo Alto County Conservation Areas:

 West Fork Wetlands, 5374 475th Street, West Bend

 Whitetail Flats Wildlife Area, 4068 460th Avenue, Emmetsburg

 Basswood Recreation Area

-The 69 acre tract, located just north and east of Hwy 18 river bridge west of Emmetsburg, partially borders the West Des Moines River.
-Most of Basswood is floodplain timber, with silver maple, cottonwood, willow and basswood trees dominating.
-Replanted prairie, a food plot, and two one acre wetlands provide diversity for wildlife.
-Deer, woodducks, squirrel, pheasant, raccoon, fox, beaver, mink, and a variety of songbirds including cardinals are all common at Basswood.
-Facilities include picnic shelters, pit restrooms, and a sledding hill at the north end.
-Picnic tables and fire rings have also been added to the south end.
+The 69-acre tract, located just north and east of Hwy 18 river bridge west of Emmetsburg, partially borders the West Des Moines River.
+Most of Basswood is floodplain timber, with silver maple, cottonwood, willow, and basswood trees dominating.
+Replanted prairie, a food plot, and two one-acre wetlands provide diversity for wildlife.
+Deer, wood ducks, squirrel, pheasant, raccoon, fox, beaver, mink, and a variety of songbirds including cardinals are all common at Basswood.
+Facilities include picnic shelters, flush restrooms, and pit restrooms.
+Picnic tables and fire rings are set up at the south end.
 Trails at Basswood make a figure 8 pattern with two loops.
 The south loop is mostly mixed prairie surrounded by trees with the river running along the west side.
 The distance of the south loop is .6 mile.
 The north loop is mostly woodland with the river running along the west side.
 The distance of the north loop is .7 mile.
-Trails are excellent for hiking or skiing.
+Trails are excellent for hiking or cross-country skiing.
 Enjoy fishing and hunting (wetland & upland) at Basswood.
-Boat ramp gives access to West Fork of the Des Moines River.
+The boat ramp gives access to the West Fork of the Des Moines River.

 Bluestem Meadow Wildlife Area

-This 75 acre river timber is located four miles southeast of Emmetsburg.
+This 112-acre river timber is located four miles southeast of Emmetsburg.
 This area provides

 habitat for wood ducks, furbearers, deer, wild turkey, winter cover for pheasants and a home